code-differently/code-society-25-2/lesson_00/brooklynharden/README.md

 ## About ME

-* From Delaware
+* I am from Delaware
-* May favorite food is Potatoes
+* My favorite food is Potatoes
-* Is the oldest out of the 6 siblings
+* I am the oldest out of the 6 siblings
-* Studied abroad in Italy for a semester
+* I studied abroad in Rome,Italy for a semester
-* I can play the flute, have been playing since elementary school
+* I can play the flute-have been playing since elementary school to high school
 * I have play softball, basketball, and field hockey through middle school and high shcool.

 ## Hobbies

 * Reading, I love books.
 I am open to any types of genres.
 Except fantasies, with the exception of Twilight.
 You should follow my GoodReads @brukie.
-I post my reviews, which can be bruttle but it's only because literature has went down and it seems like authors just be making and publishing anything nowadays.
+I post my reviews, which can be brutally honest but it's only because literature has went down in my opinion and it seems like authors just be publishing anything nowadays.

 * Drawing & Painting, you can also follow my art instagram @brooklynartss.
-I dont tend to draw as much but I still love doing it.
+I dont tend to draw as much anymore but I still love doing it.

 * Tv & Movies, I watch a lot of TV.
 Name any movie and trust I definitely have watched it already.